FAIR Orlando Search Guide

 Check fee transparency before hiring

-FAIR emphasizes clear, non-contingent fee disclosure.
-Before comparing Orlando antique appraisers or broader Central Florida candidates, ask each profile to describe pricing, deliverables, travel terms, revision terms, and what is included in the written report.
+FAIR emphasizes clear, non-contingent fees.
+Ask for pricing, deliverables, travel terms, revision terms, and what is included in the written report before comparing candidates.

 • Look for hourly, flat-fee, minimum, travel, rush, research, photo-review, item-count, room-count, storage-visit, and report-preparation language.